site24x7/terraform-provider-site24x7/docs/resources/web_page_speed_monitor.md

   // (Optional) Timeout for connecting to the website.
 Range 1 - 45.
 Default: 30
   timeout = 40

-  // (Optional) Monitoring is performed over IPv6 from supported locations.
-IPv6 locations do not fall back to IPv4 on failure. use_ipv6 = false
+  // (Optional) Monitoring is performed over IPv4 or IPv6 based on the value specified.
+0 - use only IPv4, 1 - use only IPv6, 2 - use both IPv4 and IPv6.
+Default value is 2.
+  ip_type = 1

   // (Optional) Type of content the website page has.
 1 - Static Website,	2 - Dynamic Website, 3 - Flash-Based Website.
 Default value is 1.
   website_type = 2